Kingdom Rush: Rift in Time Review

 This Kingdom Rush: Rift in Time review was made after playing through the campaign (all two-player and three-player games).
 We were sent a copy of this game by the publisher in exchange for an honest review.

-What is Kingdom Rush: Rift in Time?
+What is Kingdom Rush?

 Kingdom Rush: Rift in Time is a cooperative tower defense game based on the very popular mobile game Kingdom Rush.
 In this game you use your heroes and towers to defend your kingdom against all of the enemies and portals that the Time Mage throws at you.